Privacy & Security Policy

 Processing within the EU

 Our operations are based in the UK and we store our data within the European Union.
 Some organisations which provide services to us may transfer personal data outside of the EEA, but we’ll only allow them to do if your data is adequately protected.
 For example, some of our systems use Microsoft products.
 As a US company, it may be that using their products result in personal data being transferred to, or being accessible from, the US.
-We will allow this, however, as we are certain personal data will still be adequately protected (as Microsoft is certified under the USA’s Privacy Shield scheme).
+We will allow this, however, as we are certain personal data will still be adequately protected.

 How Long Is Personal Information Kept?